MAzeemSidd/M_Azeem_PortFolio/README.md

 This is my Portfolio WebApp, developed in Next.js.
 It includes information about myself, what I have done with respect to academics and working experiences, what skills I have and other related informations.
 =======

-You can open [my Portfolio](https://m-azeem-portfolio.vercel.app/) with your browser to see information about myself.
+You can open my [https://m-azeem-portfolio.vercel.app/](https://m-azeem-portfolio.vercel.app/) with your browser to checkout my portfolio and to see information about myself.

 Thanks for checking out my repo.